Kerman province: History

-According to a text from the 8th century commontly attributed to the Armenian historian Movses Khorenatsi, present-day Kerman province was situated in the southern quarter of the Sasanian Empire.
+In ancient times, Kerman was known as Carmania.
+According to a text from the 8th century commonly attributed to the Armenian historian Movses Khorenatsi, present-day Kerman province was situated in the southern quarter of the Sasanian Empire.
 The main city of the region from the Sasanian era to the 10th century was Sirjan.

 Early Muslim geographers considered the area as part of the hot climatic zone and the mountainous interior as home of predatory people including the Kufečs (or Kofejān).
 Hamdallah Mustawfi stated that predatory beasts roamed the area which by then had undergone forestation.

+During the Arab conquest of Iran, a part of the Iranian population of Kirman was nomadic, such as the Baloch who lived in the western mountains.
+The Arabs also dealt with Baloch, who had seemingly occupied many parts of Kerman just before the arrival of the Arabs.

 In the 13th century it came under the rule of the Qutlugh-Khanids founded by ethnic Khitans, than under the Mongol Empire.
 It was under the Timurid empire in 15th century.

 Demographics

 Language

-The main languages of Kerman province are Persian and Garmsiri.
-Smaller languages include Achomi, Turkic dialects and a Median-type dialect spoken by the Jewish and Zoroastrian communities.
+The main languages of Kerman province are standard Persian (95%) and Garmsiri and Achomi Persian dialects.
+Smaller languages include, Turkic dialects and a Persian Median-type dialect spoken by the Jewish and Zoroastrian communities.

-The Persian varieties can be considered one single Kermani accent and they are sufficiently close to Standard Persian which they share intelligibility with.
+The Iranian dialects of Kerman province are close enough to each other to be held to constitute but a single Kermani dialect - which, in turn, is sufficiently close to Standard Persian as to be mutually intelligible with it.

 Population

 At the time of the 2006 National Census, the province's population was 2,584,834 in 612,996 households.
 The 2011 census recorded a population of 2,938,988 people (1,482,339 male and 1,456,649 female) in 785,747 households.
 Urban areas accounted for 1,684,982 people, whereas 1,242,344 lived in rural vicinities; 6,082 were non-residents.
 The 2016 census measured the population of the province as 3,164,718 in 932,721 households.

+According to demographic data from 2008, the tribes of Kerman, of various origins, included Al-e Sa'idi, Khorasani, Balochi, Kuh-e Panji, Qarachi, Ma'sumi-Shul, Bichaqchi, Soleymani, Afshar, Lori, Taheri, Fathi, Narubi, and Jebalbarezi.
+The most significant nomadic tribal groups among them were the Baloch, Jebalbarezi, and Afshar.

 The capital city of Kerman, with a population of 537,718, comprises about 29% of the provincial urban population of 1.85 million, being the most developed and largest city of the province.